-Official Development Assistance (ODA) during 2018-2019 was focused on social sectors (health and education) and reached 50%.
-Currently ODA remains relatively stable and has fluctuated between 5% - 12% GNI in the past 7 years and approximately USD 448.7 million. $^7$ This remains an important contributor to achieving the SDGs given that 70% is directed towards education (19%), health (31%) and other social services and infrastructure (20%).
+Official Development Assistance (ODA) provides significant support to economic infrastructure and services in Kyrgyzstan with 44.5% of ODA supporting stability in the macro-economic and fiscal frameworks.
+Currently ODA remains relatively stable and has fluctuated between 9% - 12% GNI in the past 7 years and approximately USD 515million (2015 constant) net ODA was received in 2016.8 This remains an important contributor to achieving the SDGs given that 41% is directed towards education (9%), health (4%) and other social services and infrastructure (28%).